The multiproximal linearization method for convex composite problems: Introduction

-where $F=(f_1,\ldots,f_m)$ is a collection of convex differentiable functions with $L_i$ Lipschitz continuous gradient and $g:\mathbb{R}^m\rightarrow \mathbb{R}\cup\{+\infty\}$ is a proper convex lower semicontinuous function. {The function $g$ is allowed to take infinite values offering a great flexibility in the modeling of constraints while it is often assumed to be finite in the literature.} A natural proximal approach to this problem consists in linearizing the smooth part, leaving the nonsmooth term unchanged and adding an adequate quadratic form.
-Given $x$ in $\RR^n$, one obtains the proximal Gauss Newton method or the prox-linear method where The method\footnote{Also known as the proximal Gauss-Newton's method} progressively emerged from quadratic programming, see \cite{pshe87} and references therein, but also from ideas \`a la Gauss-Newton \cite{flet80,Burke:1985,Burke:1995}.
+{with $L_g$ being the Lipschitz constant of $g$.} The method\footnote{Also known as the proximal Gauss-Newton's method} progressively emerged from quadratic programming, see \cite{pshe87} and references therein, but also from ideas \`a la Gauss-Newton \cite{flet80,Burke:1985,Burke:1995}.
 It was eventually formulated under a proximal form in \cite{lewis2015proximal}.
 It allows to deal with general nonlinear programming pro\-blems and unifies within a simple framework many different classes of methods met in practice \cite{Li:2002,Li:2007,Cartis:2001,lewis2015proximal,BP,Pauwels:2016,Drusvyatskiy:2016}.
 It is {one of the rare primal methods} for composite problems without linesearch\footnote{Indeed, PGNM is somehow a ``constant step size" method} (see also \cite{Auslender:10}), and as such assessing its complexity is a natural question.
 Even though the complexity analysis of convex first order methods has now become classical (see e.g., \cite{Nesterov:2004}), considerable difficulties remain for com\-po\-si\-te problems with such generality.
 One of the {reasons} is that constraints, embodied in $g$, generate multipliers whose role is not yet understood.
 To our knowledge, there are very few works in this line.
 In \cite{Drusvyatskiy:2016} the authors study this method under error bounds conditions and establish linear convergence results, see also \cite[Section 2.3]{Nesterov:2004} for related results.
 In a recent article \cite{Drusvyatskiy:20162}, the authors propose an acceleration of the same method and they obtain faster convergence guaranties under mild assumptions.
 The global complexity with general assumptions on a convex $g$ seems to be an open question.

 We work here along a different line and we propose a new flexible method with {\em inner quadratic/proximal approximations}.
 Given a starting point $x$, we consider

 or more explicitly